Kamikita Expressway: History

 The Kamikita Expressway was designated in 1987 as part of a single expressway running from the capital city of Aomori Prefecture, Aomori to the prefecture's second largest city, Hachinohe.
 The first section of the expressway opened in 2013, two years ahead of schedule.
 This section connects the Daini-Michinoku Toll Road to Aomori Prefecture Route 211.

 On 27 November 2018, National Route 394 was rerouted as part of the expressway project to improve access at the junction between it and the expressway.

 On 8 February 2019, the interchanges that were set to open later that year were renamed from Kamikita 2 Interchange and Tenmabayashi 1 to Tōhoku Interchange and Shichinohe Interchange, respectively.
 The section between Route 211 and National Route 394 was opened on 16 March 2019 at 4:00 p.m.
 JST after festivities and a tape cutting ceremony.
+The expressway was extended an additional 8.3 km between National Route 394 and National Route 4 on 27 November 2022.

 Future

-Currently, the expressway is under construction between National Route 394 and National Route 4, the goal date for completion of this project is 2022.
-The expressway is ultimately planned to connect to the Shimokita Expressway and the Michinoku Toll Road.
+Currently, the expressway is ultimately planned to connect to the Shimokita Expressway and the Michinoku Toll Road.